Oluwasegun-AA/MultiClip/README.md

 The extension is available on the `Chrome store` via `{ loading . . .}`

 ## Contributing
->  Feel free to 🍴 fork this repository
+>  Feel free to contribute and kindly ensure to go through the Pull Request guide, and contributing.md file

->  👯 Clone this repository to your local machine using https://github.com/Oluwasegun-AA/MultiClip.git
+>  👯 Clone the repository using https://github.com/Oluwasegun-AA/MultiClip.git

 > Make Contributions